HBO Max: Every Original Show and Movie Coming to WarnerMedia's Streaming Service

 Head of the Class: A re-imagining of the 1986 ABC hit, Head of the Class follows a group of overachieving high school students who meet their greatest challenge — a teacher who wants them to focus less on grades and more on experiencing life.

-I May Destroy You: (June 7, alongside HBO debut): Feted as the "voice of her generation," Arabella (Michaela Coel) is complex, original and highly talented.
+I May Destroy You (June 7): Feted as the "voice of her generation," Arabella (Michaela Coel) is complex, original and highly talented.
 But, distracted by the pressures of her first triumph, she is struggling to write her second novel and is in danger of becoming destructive and self-absorbed.
 After being sexually assaulted in a nightclub, her life changes irreversibly and Arabella is forced to reassess everything: her career, her friends, even her family.
 As Arabella struggles to come to terms with what has happened, she begins a journey of self-discovery.
 Often painful, sometimes funny, it leads her to some surprising places -- and controversial conclusions.

 Justice League Dark (working title): One of three J.J.
 Abrams projects placed at the streaming service, the tentatively named Justice League Dark will feature characters from the titular comic book run, but details are still being developed.